linode/docs/docs/development/frameworks/django-apache-and-modwsgi-on-ubuntu-10-04-lucid.md

 alias: ['frameworks/django-apache-mod-wsgi/ubuntu-10-04-lucid/','apache/apache-and-modwsgi-on-ubuntu-10-04-lucid/']
 modified: Monday, August 22nd, 2011
 modified_by:
-  name: Amanda Folson
+  name: Linode
 published: 'Tuesday, May 18th, 2010'
 title: 'Django, Apache and mod_wsgi on Ubuntu 10.04 (Lucid)'
 ---

 Django is a web development framework for the Python programing language.
 It enables rapid development, while favoring pragmatic and clean design.
 Django was initially developed for use in a newspaper's website division, and as a result the Django framework is very well suited to developing content-centric applications.

 This guide provides an introduction to getting started with the Django framework, using the `mod_wsgi` method of deploying python applications.
-Please complete the the [getting started guide](/docs/getting-started/) prior to beginning this guide on an up to date system.
+Please complete the [getting started guide](/docs/getting-started/) prior to beginning this guide on an up to date system.
 Furthermore, you will want a running [Apache web server](/docs/web-servers/apache/installation/ubuntu-10.04-lucid) and a functional [MySQL database](/docs/databases/mysql/ubuntu-10.04-lucid) system installed.

 Set the Hostname
 ----------------